quentinderoubaix/showcase-tsconfig/README.md

 ## Context

-Project to discuss the need (or not) to have an optional option tsconfig for svelte-package.
+Reproduction repo to discuss the need (or not) to pass the option tsconfig from svelte-package to `emitDts` of svelte2tsx.

 ## Set up